 5-Steps to Managing Business Listings for Financial Institutions

 From individual branches to ATMs to financial advisors and more, banks and other financial institutions have multiple listings they need to monitor.
 In the world of finance, trust is everything.
-Customers turn to ATMs in a moment of need, your ATM listings need to be accurate or it could cause them to lose all trust in your brand.
+Since customers turn to ATMs in a moment of need, your ATM listings need to be accurate or it could cause them to lose all trust in your brand.
 If your customers can’t trust the information on your business listings then how are they supposed to trust you to manage their money?
 Here are the 5-steps a financial brand needs to take to manage their listings.

 5 Steps: How Financial Institutions Optimize Local Branch Listings

 In order to manage your listings effectively, you have to know how you’re currently performing.
 Chatmeter offers free brand audits to help brands get a better understanding of how their business locations are performing online.
 In this audit, you can see how your locations are ranking, which locations are missing information or not listed at all, identify duplicate listings, and even see how you’re performing compared to your competitors.
 A thorough brand audit will help benchmark your brand’s online visibility so you can make improvements.